ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 layout: default_toc
 ---

+# How To Enter Data for a Single Record

 **Enter Data > Data Entry**

 It will bring you to a page where you can choose what collection to enter data into.